Kong/docs.konghq.com/app/_hub/kong-inc/request-validator/index.md

 this paragraph will explain the Kong schema.*

-The `config.body_schema` field expects a JSON array with the definition of each field expected to be in the request body, for example:
+The `config.body_schema` field expects a JSON array with the definition of each field expected to be in the request body; for example:

 Each field definition contains the following attributes: